AP-Ngcobo/GYM_Management_App/README.md

 # GYM_Management_App
-This is a windows forms app designed in C# and SQL that works to add, delete, log attendance and manage workout classes in a gym organizational environment
+This is a windows forms app designed in C# and SQL that works to add, delete, log attendance and manage workout classes in a gym organizational environment.
+I mader this back in 2025 for an assignment

 <i>To get the app to work you need the sql database and tables created (instructions below)</i>